ziraax/PlanktonFlow/README.md

 2. Each run tests different hyperparameter combinations
 3. Results are logged to Weights & Biases for comparison
 4. Best configurations are automatically identified
-5. When you are satisfied with the results, you can just stop the sweep in the terminal
+5. When you are satisfied with the results, you can stop the sweep in the terminal.

 ### Quick Start Examples